vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### name

-The primary name by which this person is known, usually the one by which they are most often cred-ited.
+The primary name by which this person is known, usually the one by which they are most often credited.
 For more information about how IMDb defines the primary name see IMDb’s help site.

 ### awards